This post may contain affiliate links. Please refer to our disclosure policy.

-We also play charades to keep this light hearted but teach important information in our home.
-The free printable to use with this game is at the bottom of this post.
-As well as instructions to help you play!
-The natural disasters included in the printable are volcano eruptions, tornadoes, earthquakes, hurricanes, wildfires, tsunamis, and avalanches.
+We play charades to keep this light hearted but teach important information in our home.
+Also, the free printable to use with this game is at the bottom of this post and instructions to help you play!
+The natural disasters included in the printable are volcano eruptions, tornadoes, and earthquakes.
+Additionally, you’ll find hurricanes, wildfires, tsunamis, and avalanches.

 Creating context of natural disasters for kids.